juice-shop/juice-shop/CUSTOMIZATION.md

 application:
   domain: juice-sh.op                     # used for all user email addresses
   name: "OWASP Juice Shop"                # shown in title and menu bar
-  logoReplacementUrl: ~                   # URL to an image in PNG format to use as a logo instead of the default one
+  logo: JuiceShop_Logo.png                # filename in /app/public/images/ <or> URL of an image to download and use as a logo
-  faviconReplacementUrl: ~                # URL to an image in ICO format to use as a favicon instead of the default one
+  favicon: favicon_v2.ico                 # filename in /app/public/ <or> URL to an image in ICO format tp download and use as a favicon
   numberOfRandomFakeUsers: 0              # number of random user accounts to be created (additional to pre-defined ones)
   showChallengeSolvedNotifications: true  # set to 'false' to hide all instant "challenge solved"-notifications
   showCtfFlagsInNotifications: false      # Shows the CTF flags in the challenge notifications if set to true.